choraio/chora-docs/src/research/green-nft/introduction.md

 ### Questions

-How would tokenized carbon credits that are issued on the Regen Network blockchain be represented as assets on another blockchain within the Cosmos ecosystem and on the Ethereum blockchain?
+How might tokenized carbon credits that are issued on the Regen Network blockchain be purchased on blockchains within the Cosmos ecosystem and on the Ethereum blockchain?

-What would it mean to exchange tokenized carbon credits between blockchains?
-What would it mean to purchase vouchers for locked credits from the Regen Network blockchain?
+How might vouchers for tokenized carbon credits that are issued on the Regen Network be wrapped with NFTs on blockchains within the Cosmos ecosystem and on the Ethereum blockchain?

 ### Context